Helping Students Become Credit-Savvy Adults

 Credit Checks

-Experts recommend checking your credit at least once a year, ideally quarterly.
-Regular credit checks help you spot signs of identity theft and address errors that could negatively impact your credit score and creditworthiness.
+Experts recommend that individuals check their credit at least once a year, ideally quarterly.
+Regular credit checks help spot signs of identity theft and correct errors that could negatively impact their credit scores.

 Credit Freeze